 For a really custom rifle, I decided to use the Takedown Chassis from PMACA MFG.
 There are two reasons for this choice.
 First, I already had one on hand.
 Second, the chassis offers flexibility when it comes to grip and stock options.
 Just about any AR-compatible grip can be used.
-And since it’s threaded for a buffer tube, there are at least as many stock options.
+And since it’s threaded for a receiver extension, there are at least as many stock options.

 Note that PMACA has consistently provided some of the best customer service in the industry.
 And that’s not just what I’ve read online.
 I had a fitment issue with an aftermarket trigger, and sent an email on New Year’s Eve.
 While I certainly wasn’t expecting a response that evening, I got one.
 With troubleshooting suggestions.
 The owner is also very receptive to customer suggestions.